smiakchilo/aem-crash-course/lessons/2.12/part3.md

 ## Scheduling service activities

 One of the most common scenarios for an OSGi service is running a scheduled task.
-Many tasks are deliberately put off until such time that the probability of user interference is minimal (late in the night or at weekends).
+Such a task does not require an active user.
+Moreover, many tasks are deliberately postponed until such time that a user is unlikely to interfere (late in the night or at weekends).

 There are several ways to schedule a task.
-Nowadays, the prevailing approach is to use the _Sling Scheduler API_.
+Nowadays, the most common approach is to use the _Sling Scheduler API_.
 It leverages the scheduler config and the scheduler service.

 Below we will display the sample of a service that references a [Scheduler](https://sling.apache.org/apidocs/sling9/org/apache/sling/commons/scheduler/Scheduler.html#schedule-java.lang.Object-org.apache.sling.commons.scheduler.ScheduleOptions-) instance and handles the OSGi config to "commit itself" for a periodic run.